-Client C: This client is part of a couple under pension age with a partner receiving Carers Allowance, they have jointly held capital totaling £12700.00.
+Client C: This client is part of a couple under pension age with a partner receiving Carers Allowance, they have jointly held capital totaling $\pounds12700.00$ and own their home.
 WLC will assume income solely received by the person receiving care and only 50% of any income or capital jointly received or held by the couple.
-The client receives 1 hour of non-personal care a week, at a cost of £17.50 per week.
+The client receives 1 hour of non-personal care a week, at a cost of $\pounds17.50$ per week.

-Total Assessed Income £

-Employment and Support Allowance (Income Related) - including disability premiums and less tariff income from joint held capital.
-214.30

-PIP Mobility Enhanced Rate 71.00

-PIP Daily Living Enhanced Rate 101.75

-Capital 2.00

-Total Assessed Income (A) 389.05

-Applicable Housing Costs (B)

-Council Tax (inc Water and Sewerage) - 50% 2.90

-Rent (net of Housing Benefit) 0.00

-Disregarded Income (C)

-PIP Mobility Enhanced Rate 71.00

-PIP Daily Living Enhanced Rate - only the difference between the enhanced rate and standard rate is taken into account) 33.65

-Personal Allowance (D)

-Couple Personal Allowance - under pension age 238.00

-Total Housing Costs, Disregards and Personal Allowances 345.55

-Excess Income (E) 43.50

-Maximum Weekly Contribution (65% of excess income) 28.27

-Actual Weekly Contribution 17.50
+Total Assessed Income £ Employment and Support Allowance (Income Related) - including £233.75 enhanced disability premium, support component and carer premium less any tariff income from joint held capital.
+PIP Mobility Enhanced Rate £77.05 PIP Daily Living Enhanced Rate £110.40 Capital (£1 for every £250 over £6000 based on 50% of jointly held capital) £2.00 Total Assessed Income (A) £423.20 Applicable Housing Costs (B) Council Tax (inc Water and Sewerage) - 50% £3.00 Standard Allowance for Buildings Insurance Premium - 50% £1.45 Disregarded Income (C) PIP Mobility Enhanced Rate £77.05 PIP Daily Living Enhanced Rate - only the difference between the enhanced rate and standard rate is taken into account) £36.50 Personal Allowance (D) Couple Personal Allowance - under pension age £258.00 Total Housing Costs, Disregards and Personal Allowances £376.00 Excess Income (E) £47.20 Maximum Weekly Contribution (65% of excess income) £30.68 Actual Weekly Contribution £17.50

-In this example, because the client's applicable housing costs, disregarded income and personal allowance is lower than their total assessed income, they have been assessed as having excess income of £43.50 per week.
-As West Lothian Council apply an additional taper of 65%, their maximum weekly contribution will reduce to £28.27 per week.
+In this example, because the client's applicable housing costs, disregarded income and personal allowance is lower than their total assessed income, they have been assessed as having excess income of £47.20 per week.
+As West Lothian Council apply an additional taper of 65%, their maximum weekly contribution will reduce to £30.68 per week.

-As the client's maximum weekly contribution of £28.27 is higher than the weekly cost of their care and support package, £17.50 per week, they are required to pay the lesser of the two calculations towards the cost of their non-personal care, £17.50.
+As the client's maximum weekly contribution of \pounds 30.68 is greater than the weekly cost of their care and support package, \pounds 17.50 per week, they are required to pay the lesser of the two calculations towards the cost of their non-personal care, \pounds 17.50.